MekhG/CavityPulse-QC/README.md

 <p align="center"><sub>⟨n⟩, ⟨x⟩, ⟨p⟩ expectation values across the pulse duration, evaluated at the optimized amplitude (A ≈ 0.494).</sub></p>

-This trajectory is the most physically informative output of the simulation — it shows *how* the mode got to its final fidelity, not just the number itself.
+This trajectory is the most physically informative output of the simulation, it shows *how* the mode got to its final fidelity, not just the number itself.

 **Why ⟨x⟩ stays at ≈ 0 throughout.** The drive Hamiltonian is proportional to $(a+a^\dagger)$, i.e. the $x$ quadrature operator itself.
 A linear drive along $x$ displaces the state purely along $p$ (the canonically conjugate direction), leaving $\langle x\rangle$ essentially unchanged.
 This is not an uninteresting flat line — it's a sanity check that the Hamiltonian implementation, the drive coupling direction, and the resulting phase-space geometry are all internally consistent with the stated physics.